lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \subsection{Total Effects Using Monte Carlo}

 \notes{Computing high order sensitivity indexes can be computationally very demanding in high dimensional scenarios and measuring the total influence of each variable on the variance of the output is infeasible.
-To solve this issue the *total* indexes are used which account for the contribution to the output variance of $\inputScalar_i$ including all variance caused by the variable alone and all its interactions of any order.
+To solve this issue the *total* indices are used which account for the contribution to the output variance of $\inputScalar_i$ including all variance caused by the variable alone and all its interactions of any order.

 The total effect for $\inputScalar_i$ is given by:
 $$
 S_{Ti} = \frac{E_{\inputVector_{\sim i}} \left(\text{var}_{\inputScalar_i} (\dataScalar \mid \inputVector_{\sim i}) \right)}{\text{var}(\dataScalar)} = 1 - \frac{\text{var}_{\inputVector_{\sim i}} \left(E_{\inputScalar_i} (\dataScalar \mid \inputVector_{\sim i}) \right)}{\text{var}(\dataScalar)}
 $$